-Right up front, your HPKD Trademark Attorney can tell you whether your Trademark is, in fact, a Trademark, and whether it is registrable but not necessarily if they may obtain a registration.
+Right up front, your HPKD trademark attorney can tell you whether your trademark is, in fact, a trademark and whether it is registrable, but not necessarily if you may obtain a registration.

-- Your Attorney can advise you about what is needed to file for registration.
-For example, must you file for registration in color or black & white?
-An incorrect filing can cause unnecessary loss of rights, costs and delays.
+- Our attorneys can advise you on what is needed to file for registration.
+For example, it is necessary to file for registration in color or black & white?
+An incorrect filing can cause unnecessary loss of rights, costs, and delays.

-- Your Attorney understands the ins and outs of the Trademark Office’s electronic searching and filing systems.
+- Our attorneys understand the ins and outs of the U.S. Patent and Trademark Office’s electronic searching and filing systems.

-- Your Attorney can help you avoid pitfalls of the Trademark Electronic Application System.
+- HPKD can help you avoid pitfalls of the Trademark Electronic Application System.

 - Delays can occur.
-Your Attorney understands the procedures and can track your application’s path through the duration of the application and registration process.
+Our attorneys understand the procedures and can track your application’s path through the duration of the application and registration process.

 - Approval is not automatic.
-Your Attorney may need to contact the Trademark Trial and Appeal Board and make it happen in order to get your mark registered.
+Our attorneys may need to contact the Trademark Trial and Appeal Board to initiate the process of getting your mark registered.

-- Do you know that you must file additional Trademark documents after five, six, or even ten years after registration in order to avoid abandonment?
+- Do you know that you must file additional Trademark documents after five, six, or even 10 years after registration in order to avoid abandonment?

-- Are you concerned about foreign infringement of your Trademark?
-Ask your Attorney for additional help recording your trademark with U.S. Customs and Border Protection in order to keep knockoffs from entering your market.
+- Are you concerned about foreign infringement of your trademark?
+Ask one of our attorneys for additional help recording your trademark with U.S. Customs and Border Protection in order to keep knockoffs from entering your market.